redhat-na-ssa/pega-openshift/README.md

 ## Prerequisites
 - OpenShift 4.7.x cluster with a minimum of 3 worker nodes with 32GB RAM
 - Valid credentials to Pega images **pega-docker.downloads.pega.com**
+- The *prereqs* directory contains a template to create the required postgresql database for the Pega installation.

 ## Installation Steps